cdktf/cdktf-provider-gitlab/docs/applicationSettings.typescript.md

 Enable delayed project deletion by default in new groups.

-Default is false.
 From GitLab 15.1, can only be enabled when delayed_group_deletion is true.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/15.10.0/docs/resources/application_settings#delayed_project_deletion ApplicationSettings#delayed_project_deletion}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/15.11.0/docs/resources/application_settings#delayed_project_deletion ApplicationSettings#delayed_project_deletion}

 ---